zulip/zulip/docs/contributing/commit-discipline.md

 section provides detailed guidance on how to write an excellent commit message.

-**Tip:** You can set up [Zulip's Git pre-commit hook][commit-hook] to automatically catch common mistakes in the commit message.
+**Tip:** You can set up [Zulip's Git pre-commit hook][commit-hook] to automatically catch common commit message mistakes.

 [commit-hook]: ../git/zulip-tools.md#set-up-git-repo-script

 ### Commit summary, part 1

-The first part of the commit summary should only be 1-2 words, followed by a `:`.
-In most cases, it will describe the part of the product you are changing.
+The first part of the commit summary should only be 1-2 **lower-case** words, followed by a `:`, describing what the part of the product the commit changes.
+These prefixes are essential for maintainers to efficiently skim commits when doing release management or investigating regressions.

-Common examples include: settings, message feed, compose, left sidebar, right sidebar, recent (for **Recent conversations**), search, markdown, tooltips, popovers, drafts, integrations, email, docs, help, and api docs.
-In some cases, it's helpful to be a little more specific, e.g., emoji, spoilers, polls.
-If your commit doesn't cleanly map to a part of the product, you might use something like "css" for CSS-only changes, or the name of the file you refactored (not the full path).
+Common examples include: settings, message feed, compose, left sidebar, right sidebar, recent (for **Recent conversations**), search, markdown, tooltips, popovers, drafts, integrations, email, docs, help, and api docs; issue trackers can be a good source of inspiration (but may be overly verbose).

+When it's possible to do so concisely, it's helpful to be a little more specific, e.g., emoji, spoilers, polls, but it's better to just use `settings:` than a lengthy description of a specific setting.

+If your commit doesn't cleanly map to a part of the product, you might use something like "css" for CSS-only changes, or the name of the file or technical subsystem principally being modified (not the full path, so `realm_icon`, not `zerver/lib/realm_icon.py`).

 There is no need to be creative here!
 If one of the examples above fits your commit, use it.
 Consistency makes it easier for others to scan commit messages to find what they need.

 Additional tips: